-What is Pan Release?
+What is Cake Pan Release?

 If your cake batter has a lot of sugar or sticky type substances like honey, you need to flour the tin after greasing.
-In fact, in some cases, a ring of baking paper would be a good idea.
+In fact, in some cases, a ring of baking paper would also be a good idea.

 You have to think about what is happening when the batter bakes.
-Sugar melts and turns into a caramel or toffee.
-So as the cake bakes the sugar caramelises and starts to stick to the sides of your pan.
-These caramelised bits may cling to the sides of the pan and become glued, so in this case greasing and flouring is essential if you want no stress when removing your cake.
+Sugar melts and turns into caramel or toffee.
+As the cake bakes the sugar caramelises and starts to stick to the sides of your pan.
+These caramelised bits may cling to the sides of the pan and become glued, so in this case greasing and flouring is essential if you want to reduce your stress levels when removing the cake.
 Especially if you have to let the cake cool in the pan before unmolding it.

 - 240 g Sunflower Oil

 - 225 g Coconut oil Non-flavoured the one that's firm when cold.

 - 120 g Plain Flour

 - Use liberally.

-Refrigerate for five months
+- Refrigerate for five months

-Freeze for one year
+- Freeze for one year

-If kept in the fridge just take it out before you do anything.
+- If kept in the fridge just take it out before you do anything.
 Although it will still be a bit hard, you can scrape a bit off and brush it on your pans with a pastry brush.

 - We have a couple of mould pans that still stick even when using this, so to remedy that we just sprinkle either flour or cocoa (depending on what sort of cake) on top of the pan release for some extra insurance.